HETTON ART

 Gillian Coates

-My favorite subjects are animals and I have recently been asked to do commissions that I have really enjoyed painting.
+My favorite subjects are animals, and I have recently been asked to do commissions that I have really enjoyed painting.
 I will tackle most subjects and was asked to design the West Rainton Banner for the Miners Gala.
 This was transferred onto a banner and is displayed annually each July.

-In recent years I have exhibited in a number of local exhibitions, namely Crook Hall, Washington Wildfowl Park and Sunderland Minster, managing to sell pictures in most of these venues.
+In recent years I have exhibited in a number of local exhibitions, namely Crook Hall, Washington Wildfowl,Sunderland Minster and Ushaw House, managing to sell pictures in most of these venues, I will undertake most commissions, so if you like my style, please take a look at my website.

 www.gilliancoatesart.co.uk